nadavspi/WebAIM-notes/README.md

 #### Skip links

+A link to "skip to main content" from the beginning of the document.

 - Primarily benefit sighted keyboard users (because screen reader users have many other ways of navigating).
 - A bit of a hack, but recommended until browsers allow navigation by headings/landmarks.
+- It's fine to visually hide it to avoid disrupting design/usability for users that don't need it.
+(Don't use `display: none` though - that's hidden from screen reader and keyboard users altogether.)
+- Should be visually distinctive to make it apparent (think of a low vision user with motor disabilities)

 #### Standard keystrokes